zhaobaoping/bumo-sdk-go/doc/bumo-sdk-go.md

 11001|Create account failed.
 11002|Invalid sourceAddress.
 11003|Invalid destAddress.
-11004|InitBalance must between 1 and max(int64).
+11004|InitBalance must be between 1 and max(int64).
 11005|SourceAddress cannot be equal to destAddress.
 11006|Invalid address.
-11007|Connect network failed.
+11007|Fail to Connect network.
 11008|AssetAmount this will be issued mustbetween 1 and max(int64).
 11009|The account does not have this asset
 11010|The account does not have this metadata.
-11011|The length of key must between 1 and 1024.
+11011|The length of key must be between 1 and 1024.
-11012|The length of value must between 0 and 256000.
+11012|The length of value must be between 0 and 256000.
 11013|The version must be bigger than and equal to 0.
-11015|MasterWeight must between 0 and max(uint32).
+11015|MasterWeight must be between 0 and max(uint32).
 11016|Invalid signer address.
-11017|Signer weight must between 0 and max(uint32).
+11017|Signer weight must be between 0 and max(uint32).
-11018|TxThreshold must between 0 and max(int64).
+11018|TxThreshold must be between 0 and max(int64).
 11019|Type of TypeThreshold is invalid.
-11020|TypeThreshold must between 0 and max(int64).
+11020|TypeThreshold must be between 0 and max(int64).
-11023|The length of code must between 1 and 64.
+11023|The length of code must be between 1 and 64.
-11024|AssetAmount must between 0 and max(int64).
+11024|AssetAmount must be between 0 and max(int64).
-11026|BuAmount must between 0 and max(int64).
+11026|BuAmount must be between 0 and max(int64).
 11027|Invalid issuer address.
-11030|The length of ctp must between 1 and 64.
+11030|The length of ctp must be between 1 and 64.
-11031|The length of token name must between 1 and 1024.
+11031|The length of token name must be between 1 and 1024.
-11032|The length of symbol must between 1 and 1024.
+11032|The length of symbol must be between 1 and 1024.
-11033|Decimals must between 0 and 8.
+11033|Decimals must be between 0 and 8.
-11034|TotalSupply must between 1 and max(int64).
+11034|TotalSupply must be between 1 and max(int64).
 11035|Invalid token owner.
+11036|Fail to get allowance.
 11037|Invalid contract address.
 11038|contractAddress is not a contract account.
-11039|Amount must between 1 and max(int64).
+11039|Amount must be between 1 and max(int64).
 11041|Invalid fromAddress.
 11043|Invalid spender.
-11045|The length of key must between 1 and 128.
+11045|The length of key must be between 1 and 128.
-11046|The length of value must between 1 and 1024.
+11046|The length of value must be between 1 and 1024.
-11048|Nonce must between 1 and max(int64).
+11048|Nonce must be between 1 and max(int64).
-11049|Amount must between 0 and max(int64).
+11049|Amount must be between 0 and max(int64).
-11050|FeeLimit must between 0 and max(int64).
+11050|FeeLimit must be between 0 and max(int64).
 11051|Operations cannot be resolved.
 11052|CeilLedgerSeq must be equal or bigger than 0.
 11053|One of operations cannot be resolved.
-11054|SignagureNumber must between 1 and max(int32).
+11054|SignagureNumber must be between 1 and max(int32).
 11055|Invalid transaction hash.
 11056|Invalid blob.
 11057|PrivateKeys cannot be empty.